 A lot of people wonder, after they’ve been injured in a bicycle crash, “What if I am partially at fault?”
 We have these conversations with people and explain to them that you still can make a recovery, even if you were partially at fault.
 In Utah, you can bear some of the responsibility and some of that fault and still make a recovery against an insurance carrier.

 If you’re riding a bicycle and you happen to be injured by a pothole or poorly maintained road, you may have a claim.
 It may also have a shorter time period to bring that claim because it’s against the city, state, or county, and you still have to prove that they did something wrong and that they were at fault.

-Going to an attorney right away, as you probably have gathered, is so important to having a successful claim.
-We want you to know that our Utah bike accident attorneys are here to talk to you to go over all of your legal options and create a plan to get you the post compensation possible.
+Going to an attorney right away, as you probably have gathered, is so important to have a successful claim.
+We want you to know that our Utah bike accident attorneys are here to talk to you to review your legal options and create a plan to get you the post-compensation possible.
 We work hard to make you feel like a priority.
 Please do not hesitate to call our Utah office today for a free consultation.